Programmingcow2003/MachineLearningTetris/README.md

 # MachineLearningTetris
-Running a machine learning model to play Tetris using gimnasium
+Running a machine learning model to play Tetris using gymnasium